ZoharAttar/VisionaryTimes/README.md

 - Concatenate to prompt and TS embedding

 **Train the same data as it done originaly in TEMPO, to check visual input’s effect**

+**We invite you to read in detail about the adjustments we have made so far, as described in the following attached document:**

+"VisionaryTimes - Summary of the main progress in the BGU hackathon"

 ## What’s Next:
 1. Try different implementations for Visual Inputs usage: